Wake Up (Shalamar album)

-Wake Up is the final album by the American R&B group Shalamar, released in 1990 on SOLAR.
+Wake Up is the tenth and final album by the American R&B group Shalamar, released in 1990 on SOLAR.
 It is the second Shalamar album to include Delisa Davis, Micki Free and Sidney Justin.

 In an attempt to keep Shalamar relevant to a contemporary market, the album was heavily influenced by the then-dominant new jack swing style.
 Wake Up failed to register on any chart in either the USA or the UK; neither did it produce a charting single in either country.
 It is Shalamar's least successful album.

 Critical reception

 The Chicago Tribune wrote that "the surprise entry is a lively reworking of the Beatles' tune 'Come Together'."